-The Visual Culture group includes LARCA members whose research projects focus on the arts and visual cultures of the English-speaking worlds.
+The Art and Visual Culture group includes LARCA members whose research projects focus on the arts and visual cultures of the English-speaking worlds.
 The research conducted in this context combines historical as well as aesthetic approaches, and includes still as well as time-based media: painting, photography, film, television, sculpture, video, VR…

 Heads of the Visual Group :